FREEDOM AND ECONOMIC MOVEMENT

 A Future We Can Believe In

 This vision is about more than buildings and infrastructure, it’s about people.
-It’s about giving every Cameroonian the chance to live in a safe home, work in thriving cities, learn in modern libraries, and trust in fair systems of justice.
+It’s about giving every Cameroonian the chance to live in a safe home, work in thriving clean and organized cities, learn in modern libraries, and trust in fair systems of justice.

 Together, we will build a Cameroon where hope is restored, opportunities are everywhere, and the future belongs to all of us.